justcheng/WordLadder/README.md

 WordLadder
 ==========
-Using this program, a user find the shortest path between two words of the same length if one exists.
+Using this program, a user can find the shortest path between two words of the same length if one exists.

 The game decribed in more detail here.  http://en.wikipedia.org/wiki/Word_ladder